alekseyevd/palindrome_finder/readme.md

-This is a simple example of using Expressjs and native javascript.
-You can find demo on https://shrouded-brook-34706.herokuapp.com/
+This is a simple example of using Expressjs on back-end and native javascript on front-end.
+The task is to find longest palindrom in string.
+You can test demo on https://shrouded-brook-34706.herokuapp.com/